confluentinc/ksql/docs/developer-guide/ksqldb-rest-api/query-endpoint.md

 ### Example table response

-If the query result is a table, the response includes the primary key of each row in
+If the query result is a table, the response may include deleted rows, as identified by the **row.tombstone** field.

-the **row.key** field.
-Rows that are deleted from the result table are identified by the **row.tombstone**
+Rows within the table are identified by their primary key.
+Rows may be inserted, updated or deleted.

-field.
+Rows without the **tombstone** field set indicate an upserts, (inserts or updates).
+Rows with the  **tombstone** field set indicate a delete.

+While it is not a requirement to include the primary key columns within the query's projection, any use-case that is attempting to materialize the table, or has a requirement to be able to correlate later updates and deletes to previous rows, will generally need all primary key columns in the projection.

+In the example response below, the `ID` column is the primary key of the table.
+The second row in the response deletes the first.

 ```http
 HTTP/1.1 200 OK